amarococo/sadm/docs/source/overview.rst

 As with the MDB, the UDB is used as the main data source for several services: every service accepting logins from users synchronizes the user data from the UDB (contest website, bug tracker, ...).
-A PAM service is also used to handle login on user machines.
+A PAM script is also used to handle login on user machines.

 File storage